-- Several welding courses are offered at the Center for Employment Training - San Diego, which is about four miles from the downtown area.
+- Several welding courses are offered at the Center for Employment Training - San Diego, which is about three miles from the downtown area.

 - About five miles out from the city center is San Diego Continuing Education.
 A pipe welding program and a structural welding program are available there.

 - Several certificate and associate degree programs in welding can be pursued at Palomar College, including those focused on shielded metal arc welding, gas tungsten arc welding and welding technology.
 This school is located around 30 miles from central San Diego.